 – willing to know some places in the world, which we can’t visit right now or in the nearest future

 – broadens and confirmes our geographical or historical knowledge, which is often previously based on the various knowledge from assorted scientific or popular papers, magazines, books, guides, etc

-– convenient analyzing of the local environment circumstances in the real-time (webcams)
+– convenient analyzing of the local environment circumstances in real-time (webcams)

 2. FORMS OF TRAVELLING & SIGHTSEEING FROM HOME

 There are a few wonderful forms for doing sightseeing without leaving home.
-I would like to describe all of them, giving you the most useful links and advises.
+I would like to describe all of them, giving you the most useful links and advice.

-There is no brainer, that Street View is the best tool so far, enabling us to become the virtual tourist with 360deg view around.
-The Street view is a “virtual interpretation of Google Maps”, where a user, who has million of spherical images bound together into long routes or single in places can easily get around.
-The Google Street view has 2 ways of source – Google Inc. and single contributors.
+There is no brainer, that Street View is the best tool so far, enabling us to become the virtual tourist with 360deg views around.
+The Street view is a “virtual interpretation of Google Maps”, where a user, who has millions of spherical images bound together into long routes or single places can easily get around.
+Google Street View has 2 ways of sourcing – Google Inc. and single contributors.